 Annie Oakley

-Annie Oakley's motto was, "Aim at a high mark and you will hit it.
-No, not the first time, nor the second and maybe not the third.
-But keep on aiming and keep on shooting for only practice will make you perfect.
-Finally, you'll hit the Bull's Eye of Success."
+“Aim at a high mark and you will hit it.
+No, not the first time, nor the second, and maybe not the third.
+But keep on aiming and shooting.
+For only practice will make you perfect.
+Finally you’ll hit the bull’s eye of success.”
+Annie Oakley

 Anthony Wayne